ibm-cloud-docs/EventStreams/eventstreams133.md

 3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise plan.
 The CLI does not support the Standard plan.

-    To create an instance from the Web UI, enter this URL in a browser: https://cloud.ibm.com/catalog/services/event-streams
+To create an instance from the IBM Cloud console, enter this URL in a browser: https://cloud.ibm.com/catalog/services/event-streams

 To create an instance from the CLI, run the following command:
     ```
     ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub ibm.message.hub.enterprise.3nodes.2tb <REGION>
     ```